CleanroomMC/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

 ## Removing Recipes

-- Remove all recipes of Bullet Category:
+- Remove all recipes with the category of Bullet:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeAllBullet()
     ```

-- Remove all recipes of Grenade Category:
+- Remove all recipes with the category of Grenade:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeAllGrenade()
     ```

-- Remove all recipes of Gun Category:
+- Remove all recipes with the category of Gun:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeAllGun()
     ```

-- Remove all recipes of Magazine Category:
+- Remove all recipes with the category of Magazine:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeAllMagazine()
     ```

-- Remove all recipes of Modification Attachment Category:
+- Remove all with the category recipes of Modification Attachment:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeAllModificationAttachment()
     ```

-- Remove all recipes of Normal Attachment Category:
+- Remove all recipes with the category of Normal Attachment:

     ```groovy:no-line-numbers
     mods.mwc.crafting_station.removeAllNormalAttachment()